-Question: Is it possible to "amplify" weak exponent lower bounds into strong exponent lower bounds?
+Question: Can weak exponent lower bounds be "amplified" into strong exponent lower bounds?

 A positive answer to the question amounts to a situation where improving slightly on the running time exponent of one problem leads to an arbitrary polynomial improvement in the best-known time exponent of another problem.
-We will prove a result of this form for the CIRCUIT SAT problem, as well as its counting and quantified variants.
+We will prove a result of this form for a "large" variant of the CIRCUIT SAT problem, as well as its counting and quantified variants.1